V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 	<img src="assets/img/OSINT/When-You-See-It/13-click-part-flag.png">
 </p>

 On... the... three next click?
 Are you sure?
+They got me again!!
 We finally...
 Got our third and last part of the flag!

 **Flag Part3 : cL1ck3d_nd_c_1T!!!}**